cfpb/consumerfinance.gov/docs/installation.md

   (a way of running software in an isolated environment) and "images" (a snapshot of all of the files neccessary to run a container).
-- **Docker Compose**: Compose allows you to configure and run a collection of connected containers (like a web application and it's database)
+- **Docker Compose**: Compose allows you to configure and run a collection of connected containers (like a web application and its database).
-- **Docker Machine**: Docker only runs natively on Linux and Windows.
-On OS X, we'll use Docker Machine to start the Docker server in a virtual linux environment (using Virtualbox)
+- **Docker Machine**: In environments where Docker Engine is not available, Docker Machine can be used to create and manage Docker hosts on virtual machines.
+For more information on Docker Machine, see the 'How do I use Docker Machine' section in the [usage guide](usage#usage-docker).

 ### 1. Setup your Docker environment